renatav/GraphDrawing/README.md

 ##Layout algorithms
 Grad has several original implementaions of different graph drawing (layout) algorithms and ports some excellet implementations form other open-soucce libraries.
-It strives to provide a very easy way of calling any desired algorithm a very easy task.
+It strives to provide a very easy way of calling any desired algorithm.

 ###Original implementations
 - Box layout (simple positioning of graph vertices into a table-like structure)